A. J. S. Lakshmi Shree

 A. J. S. Lakshmi Shree is a Bangalore-based Indian visual artist.
 A child prodigy, Lakshmi started painting at the age of two.
-Aged five, approximately 100 of her paintings were displayed at 2001 Bangalore Festival of Art.
+At age five, approximately 100 of her paintings were displayed at 2001 Bangalore Festival of Art.
 Lakshmi was congratulated by then Prime Minister of India Dr Manmohan Singh in 2007.

 Early life

-Lakshmi, born to Mr Jayaprakash A.G.K and Mrs A. Suma Prakash received early recognition.
+Lakshmi, born to Mr Jayaprakash A.G.K and Mrs A. Suma Prakash, received early recognition.
 With support from her parents, she exhibited her work at the Kannada Bhavan, the Venkatappa Art Gallery, Ravindra Kalakshetra and the Gandhi Bhavan at a very early age.
 She has received over 340 medals, trophies and citations at local, regional, national and international level.